polyrhythmatic/fall2020designingml/index.md

 Late work will be graded with a 5 point deduction for each day it is late.

-* Attendance and participation 30%
+* Attendance and participation 50%
-* Midterm 30%
-* Final 40%
+* Final 50%
 * Total 100%

 Grades